y package

 if ‘event_type’ is specified

 Creates a listening Coroutine object ending whenever an event matching ‘event_name’ occurs.
-If timeout is superior to zero and no event matching ‘event_name’ has occured, the Coroutine ends when the timeout is reached.
+If timeout is superior to zero and no event matching ‘event_name’ has occurred, the Coroutine ends when the timeout is reached.

 If the ‘timeout’ parameter is not passed or is inferior or equal to 0, the Coroutine listens indefinitely.